kaphi10/docker_etl_assignment/readme.md

 ####  Step 3
 - Write a bash query that help to execute docker commands Eg
-- Create a docker postgres container using postgres 1.3 image
+- Create a docker postgres container using postgres 13 image
 - Create a Network
 - Create an Etl image create Etl container
-- Connect the Etl contain
+- Connect the postgres container and Etl container to the created network
 > On the bash terminal
 Run
 chmod +x file.sh (convert the.sh file to executable)
 ./file.sh

+> Note
+The bash script always remove existing container and if any before creating new one that can be used for the current process